-Effectiveness in teaching is achieved through the candidate's positive contributions to the design, delivery, and instruction of courses and labs, both in the Department and in other venues.
-Effectiveness is judged primarily from multiple peer reviews conducted by Departmental faculty who observe the candidate in the classroom or lab during the review period.
+Sustained Effectiveness in Teaching-Sustained effectiveness in teaching per the MSU Faculty Handbook is defined as consistent successful performance over time and across course offerings and different student populations as appropriate to the faculty member's appointment.
+Sustained effectiveness is also achieved through the candidate's positive contributions to the design, delivery, and instruction of courses and labs, both in the department and in other venues.
+Sustained Effectiveness is judged primarily from multiple peer revies conducted by departmental faculty who observe the candidate in the classroom or lab during the review period.
 Written reports from peer reviewers document the candidate's teaching performance and serve as evidence to evaluate effectiveness.

-Undergraduate advising is conducted through the advising office.
-However, all faculty are expected to contribute to student mentorship within the Department.
-At the time of the tenure review, a candidate is expected to demonstrate evidence of ability to mentor students.
+Undergraduate/Graduate advising is integral to the Department, and all faculty are expected to contribute to student education in the Department.
+At the time of the tenure review, a candidate is expected to demonstrate evidence of ability to mentor graduate students.
 Evidence may include providing career guidance, undergraduate or graduate mentorship.
 This list is representative, but not exhaustive.
-As additional evidence of mentoring, the candidate may choose to include other relevant and appropriate indicators not listed here.
+As additional evidence of mentoring and advising, the candidate may choose to include other relevant and appropriate indicators not listed here.

 Course evaluations serve to provide a measure of student perception of teaching.
-The Department expectation is that normally, for each course taught, the overall mean score from the University-approved student evaluation instrument across all domains is equal to or greater than 70% of the maximum score.
-For the Department this average is at or above 3.5 on a 5-point scale.
+The Department expectation is that normally, for each course taught, the overall mean score from the university approved student evaluation instrument across all domains is equal to or greater than 70% of the maximum score.
+For the department this average is at or above 3.5 on a 5-point scale.
 Similarly, any issues related to teaching noted in the retention review should be addressed prior to tenure review.